boutiqueforaweek/boutiqueforaweek.github.io/_posts/2012-08-15-win-an-early-shopping-pass.md

 Enter now for your chance to shop before we open to the public!

 _To validate your entry, you must comment on this blog post with which options you choose to enter.
-You can post all your entries in one comment, for instance, "Kelly…tagged facebook photo, tweeted and commented on "Support Your Cause" blog post".
+You can post all your entries in one comment, for instance, "Kelly…tagged Facebook photo, tweeted and commented on "Support Your Cause" blog post".
 This post, once verified would earn you 3 entries.
 Contest runs from Wednesday, August 15th at 9:00pm until Monday, August 20th at 11:59pm._